This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 One very effective method of removing allium leaf miners is to physically remove them by hosting the leaves or plants upon which they stay.
 Soak them with a strong blast of water from a high-pressure hose.
 It’s also best to use the hose that works for high-pressure sprays.

-This should be done regularly (at least once a week) for the best results and used together with other control methods.
+This should be done regularly (at least once weekly) for the best results and used with other control methods.
 Among the benefits of this method, it is easy to do and inexpensive; however, as far as negatives, this method may not remove all allium leaf miners from the plant, and it must be repeated regularly for best results, which may make it time-consuming.

 Natural Predators

 As I illustrated in an earlier post on whiteflies (Click Here To Read), insects such as parasitic wasps, ladybug beetles, and predatory mites are all predators of pest insects.
-They feed on all sorts of smaller pests and destroy nymphs and pupae.
-A single female wasp can kill many pests over her 12-day lifespan, making them effective in targeting allium leaf miners.
+They feed on more minor pests and destroy nymphs and pupae.
+A single female wasp can kill many problems over her 12-day lifespan, making them effective in targeting allium leaf miners.

 Among the benefits, it is a sustainable, natural, non-toxic means of biocontrol.
 Using natural predators is easy to implement, cost-effective, and effective in killing large numbers of allium leaf miners.